15 Instagram Promotion Strategies For 2024: The Ultimate Guide

 12. Use Instagram Stories Frequently

 Make sure you incorporate Instagram stories into your content creation plan too.
 They’re a very easy way to ensure that you’re appearing in front of your audience.
 Stories are still posted chronologically, while the feed posts are shown based on an algorithm.
-Stories can contain any of the types of content we mentioned earlier, and they can also direct viewers to see your most recent post.
+They can contain any of the types of content we mentioned earlier, and they can also direct viewers to see your most recent post.

 Stories are easy for Instagram users to consume, and they’re incredibly popular.
 Many content creators now are putting the majority of their focus on Stories and showing up there daily, while posting in their feed 3-5 times per week.
 Stories also give you the chance to ask for easy engagement.
 With stickers, polls and other engagement tools, your audience only needs to tap once or twice to vote or choose their response.
 This can be a great way to get your audience used to responding to your calls to action.